Martin Heidegger and Nazism: Post-rectorate period

 The whole lecture shows that I was at that time an adversary of the regime.
 The understanding ears knew therefore how to interpret the sentence.
 Only the spies of the party who – I knew it – sat in my courses, understood the sentence otherwise, as it must be.
 One had to throw them a crumb here and there in order to keep freedom of teaching and speaking.

 This lecture was published in 1953 under the title An Introduction to Metaphysics.
 In the published version, Heidegger left the sentence, but added a parenthetical qualification: "(namely, the confrontation of planetary technology and modern humanity)".
 Heidegger did not mention that this qualification was added at the time of publication, and was not part of the original lecture.

-This raised concerns in post-Nazi Germany that Heidegger was distinguishing a "good Nazism" from a "bad Nazism", a contention supported by his philosophical opponents, including Bauemler.
+This raised concerns in post-Nazi Germany that Heidegger was distinguishing a "good Nazism" from a "bad Nazism", a contention supported by his philosophical opponents, including Baeumler.
 The controversial page of the 1935 manuscript is missing from the Heidegger Archives in Marbach.
 He explained again during the Der Spiegel interview that "The reason I did not read that passage aloud was because I was convinced my audience would understand me correctly.
 The stupid ones and the spies and the snoopers understood it differently – and might as well have, too."
 In this same course, Heidegger criticized both Russia and the United States: "Seen metaphysically, Russia and America are both the same: the same desolate frenzy of unbounded technology and of the unlimited organization of the average human being."
 He then calls Germany "the most metaphysical of nations."
 This is a good example of Heidegger's ambiguous way of speaking, since his students would have known that "metaphysical" in this context is actually a synonym of "technological" and "nihilistic" and therefore a term of harsh criticism.
 In his 1938 lecture, The Age of the World Picture, he wrote "...the laborious fabrication of such absurd entities as National Socialist philosophies" – but didn't read it aloud.

 Heidegger defended himself during the denazification period by claiming that he had opposed the philosophical bases of Nazism, especially biologism and the Nazi interpretation of Nietzsche's The Will to Power.